kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     Send ^f!l
     return

 Which looks innocent enough.
 It just says: `Ctrl+f`, then `Alt+l`.
 Let's see if I can reproduce it.
 Yes, I can.
 [ProcessExplorer](https://en.wikipedia.org/wiki/Process_Explorer) shows a CPU load of nearly 40% in one of 2 PSPad-Windows I have open right now.
 This should be the one in trouble.
 I am correct.
 Killing this one removes the frozen PSPad instance.
-It is a PHP file I'm debugging.
+It is a really big PHP file I'm debugging.
 The other is the markdown file with this text, which is fine.

 So this is good.
 I have a test case.
 My experience tells me to test if these 2 keystroke combinations are sent too fast.
 So I changed the AHK code: